magnusbane2020/DataSynthSecure/replit.md

 # Overview

-This project is a secure synthetic data analysis application built for CrowdStrike that generates fake Salesforce opportunity data and scores it using AI.
+This project is a secure synthetic data analysis application that generates synthetic Salesforce opportunity data and scores it using AI.
 The application follows a three-step workflow: generating synthetic sales opportunity data, scoring opportunities using OpenAI's GPT model with MEDDPICC/BANT frameworks, and generating executive reports with business insights.
 The system emphasizes security by using only synthetic data, secure API key handling, and comprehensive logging with sensitive data filtering.

 # User Preferences